eddieallard/liri-node-app/README.md

-# liri-node-app
-1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-2. Give a high-level overview of how the app is organized
-3. Give start-to-finish instructions on how to run the app
-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development

 ### Overview
-Finally a way for users to search for their favorit movie, song or artist.
 Introducing "LIRI".
 Also known as "Language Interpretation and Recognition Interface".
+We verify on the server end that the data is able to retrive information before sending to the client side.
+Finally a way for users to search for their favorite movie, songs or artist coming to town.

 # LIRI APP
 LIRI, is a server based, command line Node.js centered app that recieves user parameters and exports data.
-It has the ability of  communicating with the BandsInTown service, The Open Movie Database (OMDB) and also Spotify.
+It has the ability of communicating with the BandsInTown API service, The Open Movie Database (OMDB) and also Spotify API.
 Providing users with information regarding movies, concerts and music.

-Furthermore, LIRI offers a way for anyone to provide instructions via a local file on disk named "random.txt".
+Also, LIRI offers a way for anyone to provide instructions via a local file on disk named "random.txt".

-The longhand name for LIRI is = Language Interpretation and Recognition Interface.

 ### To use the LIRI app: